VigneshVSV/thing-control-panel/README.md

 - Settings are not saved correctly in browser
 - Responsive layout for smaller screens
 - Packaging in Electron
+- Observe all properties, subscribe all events & top level forms

 Possible further ideas
 - Database viewer (i.e. viewer of properties that are stored in database)
-- Observe all properties, subscribe all events
 - Graphical data acquisition into file using events